Skip to Content

 The full recipe with measurements is in the recipe card below.

-Rolled oats and chia seeds in two bowls.
+Oats and chia seeds in a bowl.

 Expert Tips